 Among the many sectors that have been affected by technology is the gaming industry.
 Gaming has changed from what it used to be sometime back.
 The gaming of the past was quite simple compared to what we have today.

 These days, many tech devices are used in gaming, and it seems we are in the future in matters relating to gaming.
 A good example of how gaming has changed is the other accessories used in gaming that are being developed.
-It is rather remarkable that this German Gaming-Chair-Test has relied on technology to make the best gaming chair.
 Below are some of the ways advances in technology have changed the gaming industry.

 Playing Through the Internet